dmbarbour/wikilon/docs/AwelonLang.md

 ## Language Basics

-Awelon builds upon a foundation of four primitive concatenative combinators:
+Awelon builds upon a semantic foundation of four concatenative combinators:

         [B][A]a == A[B]         (apply)
         [B][A]b == [[B]A]       (bind)
            [A]c == [A][A]       (copy)
            [A]d ==              (drop)

-These few primitives form a Turing complete computation language.
-Programmers will further define a dictionary of words, which are trivially equivalent to their inline definitions.
-Awelon also has limited support for embedded data - natural numbers, texts, and binary large objects - with implicit definitions (see below).
-Awelon evaluates by rewriting, but can usefully be understood as a purely functional [stack-based programming language](https://en.wikipedia.org/wiki/Stack-oriented_programming) with special handling in case of stack underflow (a program `[A]a` simply won't evaluate further).

-An Awelon compiler or interpreter will further recognize a set of *Annotations*, represented by parenthetical words such as `(par)`, `(trace)`, `(nat)`, or `(error)`.
-Unlike user-defined words, annotations always have the same formal meaning: identity.
-That is, adding or removing annotations should not affect a program's formal behavior.
-But it can affect a lot of informal behaviors - evaluation strategy, memoization, data representation, quotas, guidance for JIT compilation, static analysis, fail-fast assertions, debugger integration, rendering hints, and so on.
-Annotations can express *programmer intentions*.

-*Accelerators* are a critical subset of performance annotations.
-Accelerators enable Awelon systems to be extended with new performance primitives - floating point arithmetic, arrays, SIMD vector processing, etc..
-The premise is that we can replace a naive Awelon model by an equivalent compiler or interpreter supported built-in.
-For example, lists can be considered a model of arrays.
-An `(array)` annotation could tell our compiler to represent a list as a compact array under-the-hood.
-Then use of `[list-index](accel-array-index)` can use an efficient offet-based index to the list represented as an array.

-Awelon's lightweight syntax is intended for use with *Projectional Editing*.
-We can render a program as a rich user-interface.
-After we evaluate by rewriting, we can render the result using the same projections.
-We can also partially evaluate and render intermediate states.
-Without projections, Awelon's syntax does not scale nicely, though it's adequate for one-liner queries or simple debugging REPLs.
+Besides these primitives, Awelon has specialized support for efficient embedding of data - natural numbers, texts, and binaries.
+Further, programmers may define a directed acyclic graph of words in a dictionary.
+Overall, Awelon has the look and feel of a stack-oriented programming language.
+However, evaluation is based on rewriting.
+Thus, a program that is shorted some arguments, such as `[A]a`, is not an error - it simply doesn't rewrite further.

+The minimal syntax and semantics supports stability, projections, and rewriting.
+However, for practical use, Awelon further supports *Annotations* indicated by parenthetical words such as `(par)` or `(trace)`.
+Annotations formally have identity semantics, like whitespace.
+However, they may influence performance, static analysis, debugging, and rendering. *Accelerators* are an important subset of annotations that request a function be replaced by a built-in equivalent.
+Accelerators enable an interpreter or compiler to extend Awelon with performance primitives.

 ## Words